Haifa3D/hand-scan/README.md

 <img src="/images/results/a/3.PNG" alt="a_3"/>

-Here is a scan of the hands of a 14 year old -
+Here is a scan of the hands of a 14 year old as a result of trauma -

 <img src="/images/results/b/1.PNG" alt="b_1"/>